exo-cesm/CESM2.1.3/Tidally_locked_exoplanets/README.md

 We used the [SWIM](https://github.com/jack-eddy-symposium/exoplanetary-impact/tree/main/SWIM) code to change the stellar spectrum and rescale it to specific exoplanets.

 ## Initial conditions and getting through model crashes

+Taking WACCM6 from an Earth System Model to a model that simulates an M dwarf terrestrial exoplanet is a huge change in the model, and it can be unstable.
+Possible ways of getting through crashes are changing CLUBB parameters, decreasing the timestep, and reducing the rotation in steady jumps through several branch cases.

 ## Location of restart files